-(ii) All strengths and weaknesses.
-These findings will include a description of how each strength and weakness will impact performance in terms of benefit or risk statements;
+(i) Identify and document all significant strengths, strengths, deficiencies, weaknesses, and significant weaknesses.
+These findings will include a description of how each strength, deficiency, and weakness will impact performance in terms of benefit or risk statements;

-(vi) Any programmatic risk to mission success, e.g., technical, schedule, cost, safety, occupational health, security, export control, or environmental.
+(vi) Document any programmatic risk to mission success, e.g., technical, schedule, cost, safety, occupational health, security, export control, or environmental.
 Risks may result from the offeror's technical approach, manufacturing plan, selection of materials, processes, equipment, or as a result of the cost, schedule, and performance impacts associated with its approach.
 Risk evaluations must consider the probability of the risk occurring, the impact and severity of the risk, the timeframe when the risk should be addressed, and the alternatives available to meet the requirements.
-Risk assessments shall be captured as part of strengths, weaknesses, deficiencies, and numerical or adjectival ratings.
+Risk assessments shall be captured as part of strengths, weaknesses, and deficiencies as applicable.
 Identified risks and the potential for cost impact shall be considered in the cost or price evaluation.

 (a)(1) Cost or price evaluation.

-(B) When contracting on a basis other than firm-fixed-price, the contracting officer shall perform price and cost realism analyses to assess the reasonableness and realism of the proposed costs.
-A cost realism analysis will determine if the costs in an offeror's proposal meet all of the following:
+(A) When contracting on a basis other than firm-fixed-price, the contracting officer shall perform price and cost realism analyses to assess the reasonableness and realism of the proposed costs.
+A cost realism analysis will determine if the costs in an offeror's proposal:

 (a) Are realistic for the work to be performed,